ShayeTay/Final-Assignment-/README.md

 ![Lenovo - Ideapad 1 15.6](Laptop.jpg)

 **The reviews on this laptop**
--Most peoples say it gets the job done
+1. Most peoples say it gets the job done
--They like the way the think pad looks
+2. They like the way the think pad looks
--There are constant complants about how slow the laptop moves -This laptop would be good for small everyday usage not business.
+3. There are constant complants about how slow the laptop moves
+4. This laptop would be good for small everyday usage not business.

 # Shatavia Recommendation
 ## Intel Core i3